ujwal98/Fault_detection/README.md

 # Dataset
 The data we are using in this project is fairly clean, so it won't be needing any pre-processing.
 The data for detection and isolation are divided into train and test data beforehand.
 However, the classification data is not available that way.
-So we'll be using train_test_split method from sklear.metrics to divide the data into train_batch and test_batch
+So we'll be using train_test_split method from sklearn.metrics to divide the data into train_batch and test_batch

 # Input